Competency-based reviews help you evaluate and guide interviewees and current employees to focus on their strengths and help address their weaknesses.

 Praise: “Customers always adore you and say you’re the reason why they do business with our store.
 We’re so happy to have you part of our team.”

-Constructive comments: “Try to always keep an open mind with customers, even if they seem a little irate.
-Oftentimes if you keep up a good demeanor and build relationships with them, they’ll appreciate your effort.”
+Constructive comments: “Try always to keep an open mind with customers, even if they seem a little irate.
+Oftentimes, if you maintain a good demeanor and build relationships with them, they’ll appreciate your effort.”

 Performance Competencies in Profit.co

-Profit.co’s performance management module allows HR administrators and managers to conduct customizable, detailed, and efficient performance reviews that work for both reviewers and reviewed employees.
+Profit.co’s performance management module allows HR administrators and managers to conduct customizable, detailed, and efficient performance reviews that work for both reviewers and employees.
+Now users can create configurable Review templates and Q&A Templates based on their organizational needs.
+The review templates can be saved and used in the future.

 Profit.co supports two types of performance reviews– standard reviews, and affinity-based reviews.
 Standard reviews– also called conversation and feedback reviews– allow HR administrators to customize a collection of open-ended questions answered by both managers and reviewed employees.